Rhys Healey: Toulouse

 On 27 August 2020, Healey joined Ligue 2 club Toulouse for an undisclosed fee.
 He made his debut on 14 September when he replaced Efthymis Koulouris, in a league match versus Sochaux.
 A few days later, Healey scored his first goal in a 3–1 league win against Auxerre.
 Healey was named the UNFP Ligue 2 Player of the Month for December 2020 following an impressive run of six goals in five consecutive league games during the month.

 On 20 November 2021, Healey scored all four goals in a 4–1 home league win over Sochaux.
 He was later named UNFP Ligue 2 Player of the Month for the second time, winning the November 2021 award.
 On 9 April 2022, Healey scored a hat-trick in a 4–2 away win over Guingamp.

 At the conclusion of the 2021–22 season, in total Healey had scored 20 goals in 32 appearances, contributing to Toulouse achieving promotion back to Ligue 1 as champions.
-He finished the campaign as Ligue 2's top scorer, and was later named one of six Toulouse players to feature in the UNFP Ligue 2 Team of the Year.
+He finished the campaign as Ligue 2's top scorer, and was later chosen as one of six Toulouse players to feature in the UNFP Ligue 2 Team of the Year.

+Watford

+Healey signed for Watford in 2023.
+He scored his first goal for the club in a 1–1 draw with Southampton on 9 December 2023.
+After 18 months with Huddersfield Town, Healey joined League Two side Barrow on a loan deal until January 2026.